goatlas-io/atlas/docs/deployment.md

 Atlas should only be installed to the **observability** cluster.
 All downstream clusters will need an envoy instance deployed, Atlas will provide the necessary helm values to configure the downstream clusters.

+## Step 0.
+Deploy Prometheus with Thanos Sidecar

+It is recommended you use the same namespace like `monitoring` for the deployment of Prometheus and Atlas.

+How you deploy Prometheus with the Thanos Sidecar is up to you, however I would recommend simply using the [kube-prometheus-stack]() helm chart as it makes this process very simple and takes care of the more complicated bits for you.
+If you want Thanos persisting to S3 you can pass your S3 credentials along as well.

+Once you have your Prometheus instances deployed, please make sure to note the service name as it will be necessary for configuring Atlas properly.
+If you are use `kube-prometheus-stack` most of the defaults will work out of the box.
+If you are using something non-standard, please make sure that the Prometheus Port and Thanos Sidecar ports are on the service.

 ## Step 1.
 Deploying Atlas

 The first step is to deploy Atlas to your observability cluster.